My grievances hide the light of the world in me.

 Today’s practice is another time of attempting to “reach the light in you” (2:1), or in other words, to become aware of my Self as God created It, wholly loving and wholly lovable.
 Notice how the form of this practice is similar to what we’ve seen before; it is a pattern that is repeated often in the Workbook in different forms.
 In general, the pattern is one of attempting to move past, or move through, or let go of the thoughts that normally occupy my mind, settling down in deep stillness, and reaching beyond my surface thoughts to something deep within myself, a Self I am not normally aware of.
 This is a Course method of meditation.
 It is one of the tools given to us by the Workbook, and should be learned and used even after Workbook practice per se has ended.

-There is a light that this world cannot give.
+There is a light which this world cannot give.
 Yet you can give it, as it was given you.
-And as you give it, it shines forth to call you from the world and follow it.
-For this light will attract you as nothing in this world can do.
-(T-13.VI.11:1-4)
+And as you give it, it shines forth to call you from the world to follow it, for this light will attract you as nothing in the world can do.
+(T-13.VI.11:1-3)